code4it-dev/c4it-notes/content/csharp-tip/22-format-interpolated-strings/index.md

 ## Formatting dates

-The easiest way to learn it is by formattging dates:
+The easiest way to learn it is by formatting dates:

 ```cs
 DateTime date = new DateTime(2021,05,23);